May 29th is National College Savings Day

 Prepare for their future education & get a VT tax credit.

 Just about any job your children or loved ones aspire to will require some form of college or training after high school.
-Saving now for that training with a 529 plan is an easy way for parents, grandparents, and friends to help families create education opportunities.
-And VT529, Vermont’s official 529 savings plan, is the only plan that offers a 10% Vermont state income tax credit on annual contributions deposited for college or training after high school.
+Saving now for that education with VT529 is a smart way to prepare.
+As Vermont’s official 529 savings program, it is the only plan that offers a 10% Vermont state income tax credit.
+Contributions deposited into a VT529 account during the year (by December 31) are eligible.

-VT529 funds can be used for apprenticeships and student loan repayment, too
+VT529 funds can be used for apprenticeships and student loan repayment, too!